Abin-Antony-PJ/PROJECTS/README.md

 ---
 ## License

-This project is licensed under the ****.
+This project is protected under a custom proprietary license.
+See [LICENSE](./LICENSE.txt) for details.
-You are free to learn from and build upon the code with proper attribution.
-Commercial use or redistribution of project files (including presentation materials) is not permitted without permission.

-> See [license](LICENSE) file for full terms.

 ---